zzzprojects/docs/learndapper.com/pages/bulk-operations/bulk-delete.md

 ---
 title: Dapper Bulk Delete
 description: Dapper Plus BulkDelete allows you to delete entities from the database in a single roundtrip.
-It eliminates multiple trips to the db for each entity to delete.
+It eliminates multiple trips to the DB for each entity to delete.
 canonical: /bulk-operations/bulk-delete
 status: Published
-lastmod: 2025-06-15
+lastmod: 2025-07-10
 ---

 # Bulk Deleting Data With Dapper